 The international Out of the Margins network was established to fill the major gap in understanding the unique experiences of lesbians, bi women and trans people (LBT+) globally.

 While it’s true that in recent years we’ve seen some progress in LGBT rights internationally, it would be a mistake to think that all LGBT people have benefitted equally.
 This report makes that reality clear.

 Watch the video below to learn more about the project.

 The network’s 60-page report brings these issues off the back-burner and gives them the attention they deserve.
 It is based on months of work by over 25 researchers across 21 countries who show us, using new research, that everyday existence is a challenge for LBT+ people.

 They are marginalised, and at risk of violence, simply for being who they are.

-As Renae Green from TransWave Jamaica of the network said “LBT+ issues are on the backburner …This has always been a problem and continues to be one”.
+As Renae Green, speaking for TransWave Jamaica, said, ‘LBT+ issues are on the back-burner…This has always been a problem and continues to be one’.

 In many cases, these studies are the first of their kind.
-Intersectional feminist and queer approaches were foregrounded from the outset, in order to amplify voices and perspectives that have gone unheard or ignored in previous research projects.
+Intersectional feminist and queer perspectives were emphasised from the outset, in order to amplify voices that have been unheard or ignored in previous research projects.

 The network have proven not only that LBT+ people globally are massively disadvantaged, but that further research is desperately needed to fully assess the extent of the problem.